Meet Wheelock's Passion for Action Scholars

 Rachel Copans, Class of 2016

-Rachel is from Salem, Massachusetts.
-She graduated from the Salem Academy Charter School where she was heavily involved in student life.
-In 2010 she founded Stand Up, Speak Out, On A Mission to End Bullying, a web-based nonprofit aimed at educating children and adults alike about the issue of bullying and it's often everlasting and sometimes fatal effects.
-Her anti-bullying efforts gained the notice of Lady Gaga's Born This Way Foundation and she was invited to attend the launch of the foundation at Harvard University with many notable celebrities.
+Rachel is from Salem, MA, where she graduated from Salem Academy Charter School.
+In 2010, she founded a Web-based nonprofit called Stand Up, Speak Out: On a Mission to End Bullying in response to personal experience and hearing stories of young people taking their lives.
+Stand Up, Speak Out aims to educate children and adults alike about the issue of bullying and its often everlasting and sometimes fatal effects.
+In 2012, Rachel's anti-bullying efforts gained the notice of Lady Gaga's Born This Way Foundation, and she was invited to attend the launch of the Foundation at Harvard University.
+The University's researchers were assisting the Born This Way Foundation, and Rachel was one of a handful of youth doing anti-bullying work already whom they interviewed for input.
+She is passionate about safe schools, equality, and basic civil rights.

 Seaniece Martin, Class of 2016

-Seaniece is a first generation college student from Dorchester in the City of Boston.
-She graduated from the Boston Arts Academy, which is a school for the performing arts.
-During her high school years, she played many student roles, such as Peer Mentor, Student-Advisor, Youth Empowerment Leader and more.
-Seaniece also volunteered for community service projects that included work at Origination Cultural Arts Center, a dance studio, and elderly homes.
-It was at A Child's View Early Learning Center that Seaniece developed an anti-bullying program for preschoolers.
+Seaniece is a first-generation college student from Dorchester in the city of Boston.
+She graduated from the Boston Arts Academy, a school for the performing arts.
+During her high school years, she played many student roles, such as Peer Mentor, Student-Advisor, Youth Empowerment Leader, and more.
+Seaniece also volunteered for community service projects that included work at OrigiNation Cultural Arts Center, a dance studio, and elderly homes.
+It was at A Child's View Early Learning Center that she developed an anti-bullying program for preschoolers.
 The program was based on song, dance, and poetry.
-Seaniece was honored for her service by NECN TV in a special that was titled, "Future of Black History."
-At Wheelock, Seaniece plans to double major in Early Childhood Education and Psychology and Human Development.
+Seaniece was honored for her service by NECN TV in a special titled "Future of Black History."
+At Wheelock, she plans to double major in Early Childhood Education and Psychology and Human Development, and hopes to continue her work inspiring young children.

 Carmen Piedad, Class of 2016